Kalki Koechlin: Critical acclaim and streaming projects (2015–present)

 In 2019, Koechlin starred alongside Ranveer Singh, Alia Bhatt and Siddhant Chaturvedi in Akhtar's musical drama Gully Boy as a record producer who has an affair with the titular character.
 The film emerged as a critical and commercial success at the box-office, grossing ₹2.22 billion (US$31 million) worldwide, ranking as the ninth highest-grossing Hindi film of the year.
 The same year, she ventured into OTT with the Amazon Prime Video romantic drama web series Made in Heaven (2019–present), which was a dark take on the Big Fat Indian Wedding, human nature and greater social dynamics in Delhi.
 Starring alongside an ensemble cast of Sobhita Dhulipala, Arjun Mathur, Jim Sarbh, Shashank Arora and Shivani Raghuvanshi, Koechlin played the role of a woman deeply lodged in her insecurities under the guise of a confident socialite.
 The series received widespread critical acclaim upon release, with high praise directed towards Koechlin's performance.
 She reprised her role in the second season which released in 2023.
 Later that year, she starred in the second season of Netflix's neo-noir crime thriller web series Sacred Games (2018–19) as a self-styled godwoman alongside Saif Ali Khan, Nawazuddin Siddiqui, Pankaj Tripathi and Ranvir Shorey.
 The second season received mixed reviews from critics upon release, but praise was directed towards Koechlin's performance.
-She followed it up with the ZEE5 psychological horror thriller Bhram (2019–present), which opened to mixed reviews.
+She followed it up with the ZEE5 psychological horror thriller Bhram.

 In 2022, Koechlin starred in the English-language drama Goldfish, as a daughter attempting to confront the traumas of her childhood whilst tending to her mother suffering from dementia (played by Deepti Naval).
 The film premiered at the 27th Busan International Film Festival to critical acclaim.
 In her review for The Indian Express, Shubhra Gupta praised Koechlin as "arresting [and] unvarnished [...] through the film".
 She then had a supporting role in the coming-of-age drama Kho Gaye Hum Kahan (2023) which starred Chaturvedi, Ananya Panday and Adarsh Gourav in lead roles.
 Directed by debutant Arjun Varain Singh, and written by Singh, Akhtar and Reema Kagti, the film was released on Netflix.
 It received positive reviews from critics upon release, and Koechlin's portrayal of a photographer who engages in a relationship with a younger man received praise.